pallets-eco/flask-admin/doc/index.rst

 -----------------------------------

 For a complete list of the attributes that are defined, have a look at the API documentation for :meth:`~flask_admin.model.BaseModelView`.
-But, here follows some of the most commonly used ones:
+Here follows some of the most commonly used ones:

 To disable some of the basic CRUD operations, set any of these boolean parameters::